samieze/aMuSE/README.md

 #  MuSE Graphs for Flexible Distribution of Event Stream Processing in Networks
-## Supplemental Material

-The [Supplemental material](https://paste.c-net.org/DuctsThwarted) referenced in the authors response can be found [here](https://paste.c-net.org/DuctsThwarted).

 ## Overview

+This repository contains the an extended version of "MuSE Graphs for
+		Flexible Distribution of Event Stream
-This repository contains the implementation of aMuSE/aMuSE*, oOP and DCEP-Ambrosia - a light-weight implementation for distributed complex event processing using Microsoft Ambrosia.
+		Processing in Networks" as well as the implementations of aMuSE/aMuSE*, oOP and DCEP-Ambrosia - a light-weight implementation for distributed complex event processing using Microsoft Ambrosia.

 #### aMuSE